Writer

 In Someone Else's Country

-In Someone Else’s Country is a groundbreaking book with vivid ethnographic stories that illustrate global connections between structural racism, immigration, citizenship, and statelessness.
+In Someone Else’s Country is a deeply personal and ethnographic exploration of the global ties between structural racism, immigration, citizenship, and statelessness.

-Purchase a copy at your local book retailer or online:
+You can purchase a copy at your local bookstore or online:

 “This text does an excellent job of unpacking the nuances and complexities of Haitians and people of Haitian descent living in the Dominican Republic.”